Alphabet Inc. (GOOGL) and the Battle of Fundamentals vs. Technicals

-Alphabet Inc. (NASDAQ:GOOGL) went down by -0.50% from its latest closing price compared to the recent 1-year high of $2925.07.
-The company’s stock price has collected -5.34% of loss in the last five trading sessions.
-MarketWatch.com reported 4 hours ago that Google’s Waymo, GM’s Cruise clear one hurdle to launch robotaxis in California
+Alphabet Inc. (NASDAQ:GOOGL) went up by 1.21% from its latest closing price compared to the recent 1-year high of $2925.07.
+The company’s stock price has collected 4.15% of gains in the last five trading sessions.
+MarketWatch.com reported 13 hours ago that Google Flights lets travelers see their carbon footprint — but can you trust it?

 Is It Worth Investing in Alphabet Inc. (NASDAQ :GOOGL) Right Now?